Skip to main content

 These drugs can also cause more serious side effects, including:

 Cytokine release syndrome (CRS): This is a serious side effect in which T cells in the body release chemicals (cytokines) that ramp up the immune system.
-This happens most often within the first day after treatment, and it can be life-threatening.
+This happens most often within the first day after treatment, and it can sometimes be life-threatening.
 Symptoms can include high fever and chills, feeling dizzy or lightheaded, trouble breathing, low blood pressure, headache, and a very fast heartbeat.

 Nervous system problems: These drugs might affect the nervous system, which could lead to symptoms such as headaches, numbness or tingling in the hands or feet, feeling dizzy or confused, trouble speaking or understanding things, memory loss, abnormal sleep patterns, tremors, or seizures.